fsquillace/ganimede/README.md

 Ganimede is a Jupyter Notebook server that contains additional Jupyter tools and libraries in order to get a more complete solution without the hassle of installing and configuring them.
-Ganimede can be used either as a Docker container or inside conda environment.
+Ganimede can be used either as a Docker container or inside conda environments.
 For more details on how to setup Ganimede in conda environment look at the [section](#manage-conda-environments) below.